Dana-f559/Su-do-cuuuu/README.md

 To input a number into a sudocu cell, u have to put your mouse over the cell and press a number.

 Once you solved a sudocu correctly it will give you an ending screen.

+(the whole code was writte by Dana-f559, but in the terminal version of the game, EshaanAdarsh wrote some of the code which was not used in the new version (gui))